Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	11. Public protection rating:  4/5, +1 with enlightened policing, -2 if wealth level is less than 2, -2 in feudal economies
 	12. Technological smoothness:  5/5
 	13. Technological extremophilia:  4/5
+	14. Stress/Boredom rating:  2/5 (Calm)
-	14. Kind of person most protected:  People who'd really like to spend a few centuries perfecting a niche artistic skill.
+	15. Kind of person most protected:  People who'd really like to spend a few centuries perfecting a niche artistic skill.
+	16. Special categories:  Empathy Maximizer, Diversifying, Hedonological
+	17. Conversion potential:  Panarchy<->Empire (limited); Commonwealth<->Empire
 33. Engineered Optimism
 	1. Authorial protest:  This technology is horrifying.
 It proposes a deliberate manipulation of *plague and disease* to make people happier.
 Come on, don't make people sneeze for all eternity.
 I say this as someone who finds sneezes amusing and reassuring, even!
 	2. Authorial protest:  I would replace this technology with Horizontal Eugenics.
 The name sounds like a dirty joke ("let's get horizontal"), but that's not how I mean it.
 The description would be something like this: "In a truly advanced society, there is no need for maladaptive and immiserating traits, but compassionate geneticists can spread every advantage to every person to whom it is relevant, so that everyone can be happy in their jobs."
 This would be an excellent Imperial technology; it promotes hard-working happiness and protects the people who believe that their happiness should be without toil.
-For people who love their jobs do not work a day in their lives!
+People who love their jobs do not work a day in their lives!
 That potential lies within the Orbital Observers tech tree, and it is wasted with the disease-based manipulation of Engineered Optimism.
 	3. Mechanism proposal:  This tech is kind of grim.
 It sounds like... public healthcare failures repainted into successes, as the survivors of plagues are the people who believed that they (or their lineages) would survive plagues.
-The DNA of such failed geneticists would be riddled with introns and inclusions from the viruses that ran rampant in their society.
-But they would be more optimistic on average.
+The DNA of such failed geneticists would be riddled with introns and inclusions from the viruses that ran rampant in their society, but they would be more optimistic on average.
 Yay?
 	4. Narrative indicator:  Plague.
 Filth.
 A society rotting apart in the control of sociopathic geneticists.
 This is the kind of thing that would take over society if we let old school bigots have all their eugenics projects forever.
 Their anti-compassionate misunderstandings of genetics would fail them forever.
+No, no, no!
 	5. Authorial protest:  I'm just gonna say it again, this slot really needs to belong to "Horizontal Eugenics".
-Sure, the statwise effect is just +Happiness either way, but...  we can do better than... failures which naturally select for happiness.
+Sure, the statwise effect is just a planetary +Happiness either way, but we can do better than... designing programs of failure that select for happiness over long periods of time.
 	6. Mechanism proposal:  This society is probably also riddled with gene plagues as contagious "updates" to their genomes spread.
+Actually, that might be true of the "Horizontal Eugenics" society, too...
-	7. Apologia:  There could be some theoretical utility from contagious DNA updating.
-That's why orbital hospitals and urban planning make it suck less - as those strengthen, the public health authorities get more competent and have more ability to do sane things with this bad idea.
-It's still a bad idea though.
-Come on, this should be Horizontal Eugenics in this slot!
+	7. Apologia:  There could be theoretical utility from contagious DNA updating.
+Orbital hospitals and urban planning would make this suck less - as those strengthen, the public health authorities get more competent and have more ability to do sane things with this bad idea... or the idea that I'd replace it with.
+	8. Categorization:  This is the *only* failsafe nightmare technology.
+It's already... basically about a form of failure in motion.
+Horizontal Eugenics wouldn't be a Nightmare technology.
-	8. Bureaucratic waste proposal:  Zero literalism.
+	9. Bureaucratic waste proposal:  Zero literalism.
 This is (as described in the base game) a dystopian technology that reduces bureaucratic talent by killing bureaucrats.
 Horizontal eugenics would be a much more literal bureaucratic waste, with non-literal components arising only from hedonic pursuit of irrelevant specialties... but Engineered Optimism?
 Oh yeah, it just kills off people who the state needs.
-	9. Utopia rating:  1/5,  +1 with orbital hospitals, +1 with urban planning
+	10. Utopia rating:  1/5,  +1 with orbital hospitals, +1 with urban planning, +2 with Horizontal Eugenics interpretation
-	10. Public protection rating:  1/5, +1 with orbital hospitals, +1 with urban planning
+	11. Public protection rating:  1/5, +1 with orbital hospitals, +1 with urban planning, +2 with Horizontal Eugenics interpretation
-	11. Technological smoothness:  5/5
+	12. Technological smoothness:  5/5
-	12. Technological extremophilia:  Territory average +1 (max 5/5)
+	13. Technological extremophilia:  Territory average +1 (max 5/5)
+	14. Stress/Boredom rating:  4/5 (Stressful), -2 with Horizontal Eugenics interpretation
-	13. Kind of person most protected:  People with really good innate immune systems.
+	15. Kind of person most protected:  People with really good innate immune systems.
+	16. Special categories:  Homogenizing, Nightmare, Failsafe
+	17. Alternate categories:  Asexual, Hedonological, Failsafe
+	18. Conversion potential:  Empire<->Commonwealth
 34. Panarchic Cathedral
 	1. Authorial protest:  I'm biased.
 This reminds me of being Kairn, the secretly secular dragon priest of the wind.
 I lived in a cathedral and sang for the people, trying to prove that dragons could be harmless pacifists.
 That was like...  three centuries.
 It was good, but frustrating.
 I lived a boring life and I made gains so slowly.
 I thought, if only I could live forever, I could surely win...
 I took a grevious soul-deep risk to try to gain what I needed, and for that I was killed by a mind-controlling inquisitor who puppeteered others to lynch me.
 	2. Mechanism proposal:  I see no reason for this to be anything but what it claims to be.
 It's a religious institution that advocates tolerance between people of all faiths or lacks thereof.
 	3. Narrative indicator:  This employs and develops some of the most serene people in the Panarchy.
 If Imperial influences vanish in a Panarchic-held territory that has panarchic cathedrals, surely some of them became Panarchic priests.
+This was the technology that inspired me to start adding conversion potentials to the analysis, because it has Panarchy<->Empire conversion potential.
+It can help Panarchists understand Imperial Serenity, and it can help Imperials understand Panarchic Will.
 	4. Downside analysis:  This equivocation between faiths isn't really how most religious people think, is it?
-I can't decide if this tech would make territories fail more peacefully by promoting tolerance, or if it would make them fail more violently by cultivating religious thought that turns intolerant later.
+I really wish I could treat this as Failsafe, but opening the door of political authority to religious disputes suggests that it actually fails in religious conflict.
+Religious conflict falls while the Cathedrals stand, but rises when they fall.
+	5. Progression analysis:  It's very "social technology" and doesn't obviously impact genetics, but I think this would improve the protection of asexual genes in society.
+It provides for an asexual purpose for religion, which is otherwise presented in the game as being a wholly sexual thing...
+I think culture is a more sacred mystery than population growth.
+I personally would feel more protected in a society (religious or not) where these cathedrals rise... and if that society was religious, the population growth that religion promotes would be more likely to include me.
+If I extend that self-estimate to guess about a possible demographic effect on asexuals in general, I think it suggests a preservative effect on the demographic.
-	5. Bureaucratic waste proposal:  People competing to be priests...
+	6. Bureaucratic waste proposal:  People competing to be priests...
 It's not a conventionally productive endeavor, is it?
 Resources directed towards constructing and maintaining cathedrals aren't doing anything for the conventional economy.
 The excuse of respecting all faiths could become a potential way to cheat the public purse as well, if people conspired to lie and gain "holy" sinecures.
-	6. Utopia rating:  4/5
-	7. Public protection rating:  5/5
+The Cathedrals ostensibly oppose religious hatred, but that itself could spin up religious hatreds pretty fast, too.
+They risk looking like a tyrannical imposition from galactic powers with no understanding of how the people in the society they're governing are actually thinking.
+	7. Utopia rating:  2/5, +1 with Subconscious Education (or Dream Reeves), +1 with Enlightened Policing, +1 with Common Suffrage
+	8. Public protection rating:  2/5, +1 with Subconscious Education, +1 with Enlightened Policing, +1 with Common Suffrage
-	8. Technological smoothness:  4/5
+	9. Technological smoothness:  4/5
-	9. Technological extremophilia:  2/5
+	10. Technological extremophilia:  2/5
+	11. Stress/Boredom rating:  2/5 (Calm)
-	10. Kind of person most protected:  Serene panarchists and people who can become panarchists if the panarchy can be serene.
+	12. Kind of person most protected:  Serene panarchists and people who can become panarchists if the panarchy can be serene.
+	13. Special categories:  Asexual, Diversifying, Empathy Maximizer
+	14. Conversion Potential:  Empire<->Panarchy
 35. Panarchic Indoctrination
 	1. Authorial protest:  It seems stressful, doesn't it?
 I'm starting to settle into the idea that maybe I should improve the entire tech tree, but I'm not sure how to improve on this.
 I'm... making a note here mostly to establish the pattern of starting off with a protest of each one.
 My protest here is that this seems very stressful and high-pressure.
 	2. Mechanism proposal:  Heavy public funding for artistic education.
 Colleges of the arts.
 A society of parents who press their kids to make artistic masterpieces...
 This is one of the most nakedly authoritarian pieces of Panarchic policy, as alluded to by its use of the word 'Indoctrination'.
 While it leads to a more tolerantly diverse society, it does so through stressful methods.